 Working closely with clients and users, they make sure that projected designs match requirements and are functional, safe and economical.
 They usually control a project from start to finish and work with a number of construction professionals, including surveyors and engineers, producing drawings and specifications that the construction team works to.

 Salaries vary according to the location, sector and size of the employing organisation and are usually higher in London.
 Obtaining Chartered status and gaining experience, usually results in higher pay.

 Income figures are intended as a guide only.

-Contracted working hours may be 9am to 5pm, Monday to Friday, but it is not uncommon for architects to work long hours, including evenings and weekends.
 Part-time work or career breaks may be possible in some organisations, although they are generally uncommon.

 You must register with the statutory body, the Architects Registration Board (ARB), in order to legally use the title 'architect' in the UK.

 Chartered architect status is available through membership of the Royal Institute of British Architects (RIBA), although it is not a legal requirement to be registered with RIBA in order to practise.

 This usually consists of: